 Many youths may have habitually taken or been given drugs as combatants.
-In some war zones, commanders routinely give drugs to youngsters to make them dependent on the group, more obedient, and reduce their resistance to committing violent acts or crimes.
+In some war zones, commanders routinely give drugs to youngsters to make them dependent on the group, more obedient, and less resistant to committing violent acts or crimes.
 At the end of the conflict, some youth may fall into drug and alcohol abuse as a coping mechanism.

-Reintegration programmes should make a particular effort to deal with the issue of the harmful use of drugs and alcohol by young combatants, including through the provision of drug/alcohol abuse treatment and/or the provision of referral services.
+Reintegration programmes should make a particular effort to deal with the harmful use of drugs and alcohol by young combatants, including through the provision of drug/alcohol abuse treatment and/or the provision of referral services.
 In many countries, the use of such substances seriously undermines the effective implementation of youth employment and reintegration programmes.
-If young combatants are provided with money to start their businesses while they are not fully detoxed and rehabilitated from drugs they were using during combat, their reintegration is less likely to be successful.
-A fear that ex-combatants are habitual drug users is also an important reason why employers may be unwilling to recruit these individuals (also see IDDRS 5.70 on Health and DDR).
+If young combatants are provided with money to start their businesses before they are fully detoxed and rehabilitated from drugs they were using during combat, their reintegration is less likely to be successful.
+Fear that ex-combatants are habitual drug users is also an important reason why employers may be unwilling to hire these individuals (also see IDDRS 5.70 on Health and DDR).